ttooccooll/time-til-next-block/README.md

 # Time til next block
-A progress bar counting milestones on the way to the next bitcoin block
+A progress bar counting milestones on the way to the next bitcoin block with an appropriate soundtrack for each tier.

 # What is this?